woost/wust2/README.md

 $ sbt docker
 ```

-The images are automatically published to [dockerhub](https://hub.docker.com/r/woost/) in each travis build on `master`.
+The images are automatically published to docker.woost.space once a day from `master`.

 # Deployment
 Requirements: